dhall-lang/dhall-lang/standard/types.md

 "polymorphic" functions):

-    ─────────────
+    ───────────
-    ⊢ Kind ↝ Type
+    Kind ↝ Type

-For example, these are polymorphic functions:
+For example, these are polymorphic functions permitted by the above rule:

     List/head